Masmiseim36/nxpSDK/boards/evkmimxrt685/dsp_examples/rtp_demo/cm33/readme.txt

 - Personal Computer
 - Headphones with 3.5 mm stereo jack
 - WiFi access point with DHCP server
-- One of the following Wi-Fi modules:
-  - AzureWave AW-AM457-uSD + uSD to SD adapter
-  - AzureWave AW-NM191NF-uSD + uSD to SD adapter
-  - Panasonic PAN9026 SDIO ADAPTER
-  - AzureWave AW-CM358-uSD + uSD to SD adapter

 Board settings
 ==============
 To enable the example audio using WM8904 codec, connect pins as follows:
   JP7-1        <-->        JP8-2
   JP7-2        <-->        JP8-1

-This example, by default, is built to work with the AzureWave AW-AM457-uSD.
-It is configured by the macro definition in file app_config.h (#define WIFI_BOARD_AW_AM457).
-If you want use the AzureWave AW-NM191NF-uSD, please change the macro to WIFI_BOARD_AW_NM191.
-If you want use the Panasonic PAN9026 SDIO ADAPTER, please change the macro to WIFI_BOARD_PAN9026_SDIO.
-If you want use the AzureWave AW-CM358-uSD, please change the macro to WIFI_BOARD_AW_CM358.

-Jumper settings for AzureWave AW-AM457-uSD Module:
-  - J11 1-2: VIO_SD 1.8V (Voltage level of SDIO pins is 1.8V)
-  - J2  1-2: 3.3V VIO_uSD (Power Supply from uSD connector)

-Jumper settings for AzureWave AW-NM191NF-uSD Module:
-  - J11 1-2: VIO_SD 1.8V (Voltage level of SDIO pins is 1.8V)
-  - J2  1-2: 3.3V VIO_uSD (Power Supply from uSD connector)

-Jumper settings for AzureWave AW-CM358-uSD Module:
-  - J4 1-2: VIO 1.8V (Voltage level of SDIO pins is 1.8V)
-  - J2 1-2: 3.3V VIO_uSD (Power Supply from uSD connector)
-  - The pin 1 of J4 is not marked on the board.
-Please note that pin numbering of J4 is opposite to J2 (pin 1 is close to the "J4" label):
-         3 2 1
-         o o=o J4
-      J2 o=o o
-         1 2 3

 Prepare the Demo
 ================